moazmaksod/LabWise/docs/LabWise_requirements.md

 Managing Exceptions, Emergencies, and Non-Standard Workflows

 A laboratory's workflow is rarely linear.
 The true test of a LIMS is not how it handles routine operations, but how it manages the inevitable exceptions, emergencies, and deviations from the standard process.
 These "edge cases" are where poorly designed systems fail, leading to errors, delays, and compliance risks.
-LabFlow will be designed with dedicated, robust workflows to handle these non-standard scenarios, transforming them from potential crises into controlled, documented processes.
+LabWise will be designed with dedicated, robust workflows to handle these non-standard scenarios, transforming them from potential crises into controlled, documented processes.
 The data generated by these exception workflows is invaluable.
 It is not merely a record of a problem but a rich source of information for process improvement.
-For instance, every sample rejection is an operational event.41 By systematically logging the reason for every rejection (e.g., QNS, hemolyzed, mislabeled) and its source (e.g., Clinic A, Phlebotomist B), LabFlow creates a powerful dataset.
+For instance, every sample rejection is an operational event.41 By systematically logging the reason for every rejection (e.g., QNS, hemolyzed, mislabeled) and its source (e.g., Clinic A, Phlebotomist B), LabWise creates a powerful dataset.
 The Lab Manager can then use the analytics module to identify trends, such as a disproportionately high rate of hemolyzed samples coming from a specific clinic.
 Armed with this objective data, the manager can initiate targeted re-training with that clinic's staff.
 This proactive intervention, driven by data captured during a "failed" workflow, prevents future errors, reduces the costs associated with sample recollection, and ultimately improves patient care.
-This ability to turn exceptions into actionable intelligence is a core design principle of LabFlow.
+This ability to turn exceptions into actionable intelligence is a core design principle of LabWise.

 STAT (Urgent Request) Protocol